gzshawnliang/CatchingUp/README.md

 At the start of each turn, you receive an input containing $2$ integers in the same line, `eneY` and `eneX`, representing the sus man’s coordinate.
 If the sus man is at the upper-left corner of the map, both `eneY` and `eneX` should have the value $0$.
 If sus man goes $DOWN$ for a block length, `eneY` will increase for $1$.
 If sus man goes RIGHT for a block length, `eneX` will increase for $1$.

-The sus man will make a move in response to your move, but with a cold down. $K$ turns after the sus man’s last move sus man will make another move.
+The sus man will make a move in response to your move, but with a cold down. `K` turns after the sus man’s last move sus man will make another move.
 In the first turn, sus man always makes a move.
 When sus man makes a move, he stays STILL or goes UP, DOWN, LEFT, or RIGHT for a distance of $1$ block.

 # Output